ShuuheiAlb/shuuheialb.github.io/index.md

 ### Junyi Academy Learning Analytics

-[This project](https://nbviewer.org/github/ShuuheiAlb/shuuheialb.github.io/blob/main/projects/learning-analytics/nb.ipynb) is on the plan, using SQL to extract insights.
+[This project](https://nbviewer.org/github/ShuuheiAlb/shuuheialb.github.io/blob/main/projects/learning-analytics/nb.ipynb) is on the plan, using PostgreSQL and Python to extract insights.